 It appeared that Lucifer won the very first match when he lured humanity into a death trap.

 But he was mistaken.
-Paradoxically, death is humanity’s greatest strength against immortals.
+Paradoxically, mortality is humanity’s greatest strength against immortals.

 If only the Adversary had known!